jpreardon/float-plan/WORKLOG.md

   - Tests!
   - Figure out how to separate checkouts and checkins
   - Wire up new float plan view
-  - Save picture of original float plan mockup
   - Wire up float plan list view
 - Move logged_in_user and admin_user functions to a helper? (they are duplicated now)
 - Email new users login token [account activation tutorial](https://www.railstutorial.org/book/account_activation) might be helpful
 - Create a better fleet view like the [original design](design/fleet-screen-mockup.png)
+- Create a better float plan view like the [original design](design/float-plan-screen-mockup.png)
 - "Remember me" from more than one browser
 - Allow users to edit their own profiles
 - [Friendly forwarding](https://www.railstutorial.org/book/updating_and_deleting_users#sec-friendly_forwarding)

+## 2019-05-14

+- Float Plans
+  - Put an image of the original Float Plan mockup in the design folder

 ## 2019-05-13